akeneo/pim-helpcenter/content/updates/quality/1-The-quality-score.md

 ::: meta-data type="New" ee-only="false" link-to-doc="../articles/manage-data-quality.html#data-quality-insights-activation-and-deactivation"
 :::

-You can now select the product attributes to take into account when calculating your product quality score.
-You can toggle this option at the attribute group level under the attribute group settings page.
+You can now select the product attributes you want to take into account when calculating your product quality score.
+You can enable this option at the attribute group level on the attribute group settings page.

 ![Toggle Data Quality Insights in the attribute groups setting page](../img/toggle-dqi-in-the-attribute-groups-settings.png)